sabiha-wasema/warehouse-management-client-side-website/README.md

 Welcome to Gauche Fruit Center.
 This is a warehouse website.
 This repository contains client site code.
-[Live link](https://gauche-fruit-center.web.app/).
+[Gauche Fruit Center(Live link)](https://gauche-fruit-center.web.app/).

 Features:
    - A responsive full-stack website with firebase authentication.